ecarlini/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Distributed and Decentralized Systems
-  - Graphs Analysis and GNN
+  - Graphs Analysis and GNNs
   - Cloud-Edge continuum

 # Education to show in About widget